 As a beginner filmmaker, choosing the right camera can be a daunting task.
-There is so much technical lingo that it’s hard not to feel overwhelmed.
+There is so much technical jargon that it’s hard not to feel overwhelmed.

-Low budget filmmaking is one of my specialties, and I have a lot of experience working with all types of cameras.
+Low-budget filmmaking is one of my specialties, and I have much experience working with all types of cameras.

-In this article, I will list 5 cameras that I think are the best cameras for beginner filmmakers that won’t break the bank.
+In this article, I will list five cameras that I think are the best for beginner filmmakers that won’t break the bank.

-So if you’re looking for the best camera for filmmaking on a budget in [year] just keep reading.
+So, if you’re looking for the best camera for filmmaking on a budget in 2024, keep reading.

 1. Blackmagic Pocket Cinema Camera 4K